Lizzgg/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that creates an alias a script that prints hello user, where user is the current Linux user.
-Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program. ..
+Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
+3. If the path be beautiful, let us not ask where it leads .